Fuel GlossaryFood Logging3 min read

 Ongoing gapssimplify entry format and hold changes until rhythm returns

 Use food database, barcode scanning, and food scales for repeatable data.
+Flexible dieting becomes useful once the log is honest enough to support food choice without losing the calorie and protein floor.
 Fuel then reconciles those logs with output trends.